ronmarco/project-pages/_posts/2017-04-03-Home-Automation-Setup-2017.md

 # Automation Tips

-Learn about Input Booleans here: https://home-assistant.io/components/input_boolean/
+Learn about Input Booleans [on the Home Assistant website](https://home-assistant.io/components/input_boolean/).

 My Excel tracker is disorganized and confusing right now, but let me know if you're interested in it and I'll clean it up and share it.